ivanhanigan/ivanhanigan.github.com/_posts/2012-03-20-shane-weiss-reich-white-worg-approach-to-code-management.md

 * src, and
 * README

 I've just added reports.
-If a project is a little bit bigger than minimal I'll add admin, metadata, versions etc etc. I contributed that idea to the ProjectTemplate discussion list... but those guys seem to  or just bolt on whatever bits suit my needs as I go.
+If a project is a little bit bigger than minimal I'll add admin, metadata, versions etc etc. I contributed that idea to the ProjectTemplate discussion list... but those guys seem to mostly use the default minimal = FALSE which creates all the possible directories including reports.
+I'll try to keep it simple and just bolt on whatever bits suit my needs as I go.

 Which Code Editor is the Best?
 ------------------------------